Road to Santiago de Compostella

 This morning began with a wonderful breakfast of fresh orange juice, coffee, fresh bread, jam, cheese, ham, and fruit.
 It was served in the formal dining room of the residence.

-After breakfast we headed out of Caldas de Reis, through town, across a Roman bridge, and out into the rolling hills of the countryside.
-Much of the morning was spent on lovely gravel and dirt pathways through forest.
+After breakfast, we headed out of Caldas de Reis, through town, across a Roman bridge, and out into the rolling hills of the countryside.
+Much of the morning was spent on lovely gravel and dirt pathways through the forest.
 It was very quiet, except for the bird song, and the sunlight was beautiful as it filtered through the trees, lighting up the mist that was rising from the river.
 There were a few other pilgrims out enjoying the peaceful morning light, but they were mostly walking alone.

 We stopped for a coffee at the first town we came to, which was filled with a mix of other pilgrims and locals.
 We had forgotten the Spanish tradition of providing something small to eat with coffee, such as a cookie, churro, or small piece of cake.
 It is a nice tradition.